 The Ride Two Curves tool is used to understand better disruptive change and how it will affect our current ways of working, so we can get ready for it.
 As the name itself indicates, this tool comprises two curves: one symbolizes the current way of doing things, and the other one is the new disruptive one.

 The secret (and the challenge) is to know when to jump from one curve to the other to make the most of it.
 Jump too early, and you risk not maximizing the advantages of the first curve while it is still working and not being able to bear the fruits of the second one yet.
 Jump too late, and you may be, well, too late to the party.

-This post opens with a quote from Roy Amara for a reason.
-He knew that we tend to have a distorted view of the impact of technological or other innovations, overestimating their short term impact and underestimating the long term one.
-Every time there is an innovation, we think it will change the world in a couple of years, which usually doesn’t happen, so we get disappointed, but we don’t realise it does change the world in more profound ways than we thought, but it takes time.
-That’s what happened with the internet, the smartphone, the television, and it will probably happen with AI, blockchain, IoT, and Virtual Reality.
+This post opens with Roy Amara’s quote for a reason.
+He knew that we tend to have a distorted view of the impact of technological or other innovations, overestimating their short-term impact and underestimating the long-term one.
+Every time there is an innovation, we think it will change the world in a couple of years.
+This usually doesn’t happen, so we get disappointed, but we don’t realise it does change the world in more profound ways than we thought over time.
+That’s what happened with the internet, the smartphone, and the television, and it will probably happen with AI, blockchain, IoT, and Virtual Reality.
 The Ride Two Curves tool helps us be aware of what is coming, not underestimate nor overestimate it, making the most of it.